 Q233: How do I apply for a firearms/shotgun certificate?

-You need to apply to your local police force who will more than likely have a firearm administration section.
+You need to apply to your local police force who will have a firearm administration section.

-- The applicant has a good reason for having in his possession, or for purchasing or acquiring the firearm and ammunition in respect of which the application is made.
+- The applicant has a good reason for having in their possession, or for purchasing or acquiring the firearm and ammunition in respect of which the application is made,

-- That in all circumstances the applicant can be permitted to have the firearm or ammunition in his possession without danger to the public safety or to the peace.
+- That in all circumstances the applicant can be permitted to have the firearm or ammunition in their possession without danger to the public safety or to the peace.

-Along with the application form you will have to provide, four identical passport sized photographs along with the details of two persons who are prepared to provide a reference to the application.
+Along with the application form, you will have to provide, one recent passport sized photo of a true likeness, and details of two persons who are prepared to provide a reference to the application in the case of a firearms certificate and one person in the case of an application for a shotgun certificate.
 A referee must not be a member of the applicant's family, a serving police officer or police employee or a registered firearm dealer.
 A referee should be of good character and the reference should be freely given and not on payment of any fee.

-No shotgun certificate will granted or renewed if the Chief Officer of Police -
+No shotgun certificate will be granted or renewed if the Chief Officer of Police:

 Please note that all calls to police involving firearms are treated as if it is a genuine firearm so be aware that if you do wave an imitation firearm around you could find yourself surrounded by firearms officers pointing real weapons at you.